The CCSC:EA 2024 programming competition and cybersecurity CTF competition will be held on site at Laurel Ridge on October 18 and 19, 2024!

 What is the Student Programming Contest?

 The CCSC-Eastern Collegiate Programming Contest is a competition for undergraduate student programming teams.

 Team registration entitles the team members to attend conference sessions, exhibits and keynotes, and to receive lunch and snacks during the programming contest.
-Programming Contest Registration does NOT include the banquet on Friday night or Conference Proceedings.
-The team advisor should register as a regular conference attendee.
+Programming Contest Registration does NOT include the banquet on Friday night.
+Additional banquet tickets can be added during registration should the programming team members wish to attend.
+The team advisor/coach should register as a regular conference participant or attendee.

 How Does the Contest Function?

-Programming problem solutions may be solved using either Java or C++.
+Programming problem solutions may be solved using either Python, Java, or C++.

 Sample problems from previous years can be found here.